Battle of Lissa (1866): Attack

-Admiral Persano set sail on the afternoon of July 16.
+Persano set sail on the afternoon of 16 July 1866.
 The fleet initially took a north-easterly course in order to conceal the target.
-During the night of July 16–17, the Messaggero, sailing under a (false) British flag with Chief of Staff d'Amico on board, approached the coast to reconnoitre the positions of the coastal batteries and fortresses.
+During the night of 16–17 July, the Messaggero, sailing under a false British flag with Chief of Staff d'Amico on board, approached the coast to reconnoiter the positions of the Austrian coastal batteries and fortresses.
 Persano's plan was to bombard San Georgio with most of his fleet, destroy the Komiža forts with a smaller detachment so that a later arriving force could land there, and land the expeditionary force he had with him at Manego.

-The gunboats were sent to Hvar to cut the telegraph cable to Lissa and destroy any boats that could transmit information to the mainland.
+The Italian gunboats were sent to Hvar to cut the telegraph cable to Lissa and destroy any boats that could transmit information to the mainland.
 One scout was sent to cross between the islands of Palagruža and Svetac, another to Punta Planca on the mainland.
 This division exposed the Italians to the risk of being destroyed by locally superior Austrian units.
-Moreover, so much time had been lost in issuing orders that should have been given before the fleet left that the Italians did not reach their position until after 10 a.m. on July 18.
-Thanks to this delay, the Austrians had had enough time to telegraph the arrival of the Italians to Tegetthoff.
-At 10:30 Persano gave the order to attack.
+Moreover, so much time had been lost in issuing orders that should have been given before the fleet left that the Italians did not reach their positions until after 10:00 on 18 July.
+Due to this delay, the Austrians had had enough time to telegraph the arrival of the Italians to Tegetthoff.
+At 10:30 Persano gave the order to bombard the island.

 The first division under Rear Admiral Vacca approached the batteries at Komiža under fire up to 1,600 yards and then opened fire on the Austrian positions.
 However, at up to 273 yards above sea level, the coastal batteries were too high for the Italian guns.
-Consequently, after a few hours of useless shelling, Vacca decided to drive to Manego and support Rear Admiral Albini.
+Consequently, after a few hours of useless shelling, Vacca decided to sail to Manego and support Rear Admiral Albini.
 Albini, who had received orders to destroy the batteries at Nadpostranje and land troops in the bay of Rukavac, reached his position at around 11:15.
-Shortly afterwards, the Austrian cannons opened fire on the approaching Italians.
+Shortly afterwards, the Austrian guns opened fire on the approaching Italians.

 Albini was faced with the same problem as Rear Admiral Vacca and also decided to cease firing.
 Albini then sent the corvette San Giovanni to San Giorgio to ask Persano for further orders.
 After Vacca had reached Manego at around 14:00, Albini informed him of the situation, whereupon Vacca decided to continue on to San Giorgio.
 Meanwhile, Admiral Persano had approached San Giorgio from the north and Captain Riboty from the south.
 While Persano intended to attack Fort George, Riboty was to attack Fort Wellington.
-After most of Fort George's guns had been silenced by 15:00, Persano ordered the Maria Pia and the San Martino to enter the harbor at 16:00 and destroy the inner gun batteries.
+After most of Fort George's guns had been silenced by 15:00, Persano ordered Maria Pia and San Martino to enter the harbor at 16:00 and destroy the inner gun batteries.